23 BLE Hands-On Labs

 3. Optimize with MTU exchange:

-// After connection established, request MTU exchange
+• After the connection is established, request an ATT MTU of 247 bytes.

 4. Calculate optimized throughput: